Bolivia country profile

 Major religion Christianity

-Mr Morales' political ideology combines standard left-wing ideas with an emphasis on traditional indigenous Andean values and concepts of social organisation.
+Mr Morales, the first president to come from the Bolivia's indigenous majority, carried out a radical programme after winning power in 2005, aimed at addressing extreme social divisions and inequalities, combining standard left-wing ideas with an emphasis on traditional indigenous Andean values and concepts of social organisation.

 Some key dates in Bolivia's history: